Shakuntala: Mahabharata

-Upon Kanva’s return, he accepted the marriage as part of divine destiny.
-In due course, Shakuntala gave birth to a son, named Sarvadamana due to his ability to suppress everyone, including animals like lions.
-Seeing the boy’s prowess, Kanva decides it is time for Shakuntala to present him to Dushyanta.
+Upon Kanva's return, he accepts the marriage as part of divine destiny.
+In due course, Shakuntala gives birth to a son, named Sarvadamana due to his ability to overpower everyone, including animals like lions.
+Seeing the boy's prowess, Kanva decides it is time for Shakuntala to present him to Dushyanta.
 Shakuntala, with her son, is escorted by Kanva's students and reaches the royal court and introduces him to the king, urging him to fulfill his promise and acknowledge their child as his heir.

-Dushyanta, however, denies any memory of their union and dismisses Shakuntala’s claim.
+Dushyanta, however, denies any memory of their union and dismisses Shakuntala's claim.
 Stunned, she quickly regains her composure and rebukes him for his dishonor.
 She reminds him that truth is the foundation of righteousness and warns that the gods, who witness all actions, will judge him.
 Despite her impassioned plea, Dushyanta refuses to accept the boy, mocking her lineage.
-At that moment, a celestial voice resounds from the heavens, confirming Shakuntala’s words.
-It declares that the son is indeed Dushyanta’s and must be recognized.
+At that moment, a celestial voice resounds from the heavens, confirming Shakuntala's words.
+It declares that the son is indeed Dushyanta's and must be recognized.
 The voice further proclaims that because the king is commanded to cherish him, the boy shall be named Bharata, meaning "the cherished one".
 Realizing his error, Dushyanta joyfully accepts his son and formally installs him as heir.
-Embracing Bharata, he seeks Shakuntala’s forgiveness, explaining that he had only delayed recognition to ensure the child’s legitimacy.
-Under Bharata’s rule, the kingdom flourishes, and he becomes a legendary monarch, earning the title of Chakravarti, a universal ruler.
+Embracing Bharata, he seeks Shakuntala's forgiveness, explaining that he had only delayed recognition to ensure the child's legitimacy.
+Under Bharata's rule, the kingdom flourishes, and he becomes a legendary monarch, earning the title of Chakravarti, a universal ruler.
 His reign is marked by justice, prosperity, and grand sacrifices, including the horse sacrifice.
 From his name, the land of India comes to be known as Bharatavarsha, cementing his legacy for generations to come.